Africans in Guangzhou: COVID-19 pandemic

+Post pandemic

+By 2024, trade activity in Guangzhou by African businessmen was pre-pandemic levels.
+In May 2025, public concern over immigration enforcement resurfaced when social media rumors claimed that over 3,000 police officers had raided Sanyuanli Subdistrict, a neighborhood with a large African community, in a mass crackdown on undocumented migrants.
+The Sanyuanli Subdistrict government denied the allegations, describing them as “false and baseless rumors” and clarified that the heightened police presence was related to urban redevelopment projects, not immigration enforcement.
+It also characterized the claim of "3,000 officers" as an exaggeration.

 Intermarriage

-By 2014, there have been multiple marriages between African and Chinese people in Guangzhou, with almost all marriages being between African men and Chinese women.
+By 2014, there had been multiple marriages between African and Chinese people in Guangzhou, with almost all marriages being between African men and Chinese women.
 Chinese marriage visas do not legally allow the spouse to work.
 Many marriages have stability issues due to the difficulties in keeping visas.
 The majority of the Chinese who live and marry Africans in Guangzhou, for example, come from the rural poorer provinces Sichuan, Hunan, Hubei.
-As of 2010/2014, rural Chinese who marry Africans and foreigners are allowed to have numerous or multiple children compared with the average Chinese citizens.
+From 2010 to 2014, rural Chinese who married Africans and foreigners were allowed to have multiple children, unlike average Chinese citizens.